 Many attempts by different African countries in the fights against corruption has been through the passage of laws and regulations expected to either make it difficult for officials to steal or to assign deterring punishments for acts of corruption.
 Worthy of note is also the setting up of various Institutions responsible for sustaining the fight against corruption.

 These Public Financial Management laws and regulations are drafted by law makers and the contents made to meet every standard there is.
-The laws appear strict and fearful at a glance.
+The laws appear strict and fearful at a glance, and you can learn more about these laws by navigating through various sites on the internet.
 The euphoria surrounding their passage paint the picture of an early end to corruption and a new dawn of efficient utilization of public funds.
 In most African countries, there are multiple of such laws passed and praised by all manner of people across the length and breadth of societies.
 However, decades into the fight against corruption, defeating it in most countries has become a myth, as we stare it with an apathetic luxurious disdain.
 An attempt at its reduction rather seems an utopian novelty.

 As a local governance practitioner, my attention is daily drawn to a piece of the puzzle often overlooked by all of us.
 Who is expected to interpret and use the anti corruption laws.
 The lawyers or governance practitioners.
 Is the African law passed for prosecution purpose or for implementation purpose?.
 Lack of clarity on these two (2) approaches, have had a direct effect on the impact of these passed laws on corruption.